Jane42070/my-linux/linux_manual/MacOS.md

 # reboot
 sudo reboot
  ```

+## About vimtex
+- Firstly, install MacTex
+- I've tried over 2 days to find a good PDFviewer to match vimtex, it's really hard, but worth it.
+- ~~zathura~~: It basic functions are working in MacOS, but when I enable `Sync` in my vim config file `autocmd Filetype tex setl updatetime=1`, It trying to sync and happen a blank screen, few seconds will return to normal, but still can't accept
+- <u>evince</u>: Not bad, but it's linux's app, compatiblity is not play well in MacOS, and I don't like the interface under MacOS, and can't use **Spectacle** to resize it's layout.
+- ~~Skim~~: Not suitable for live preview, can't use `Sync`, interface and other functions are good
+- **Texshop**: The best Latex live preview app for now, support `Sync` and stable, use
+	- `brew cask install texshop`
+	- Adapt high rate refresh, but lose focus after once, use this command
+	`defaults write TeXShop BringPdfFrontOnAutomaticUpdate NO`
+	- Perfectly slove the problem!

 ## Change folder permission
 - Edit folder permission `sudo chmod -R 777 Foldername` to make it writable